 When my youngest, Jeremy, was just 15 months old and his older brother Jonathan two-and-a-half, a diagnosis of breast cancer cemented me firmly in motherhood mode.
 I wanted to make sure that my children truly knew me and remembered me…”just in case.”

-Here I am (!), many years later, my children grown into fine, decent, hard-working young men (can’t I boast just a little?)
+Here I am (!), many years later, my children have grown into fine, decent, hard-working young men (can’t I boast just a little?)
 Is it because I was a stay-at-home mom that they didn’t get caught up in drugs or other problems?
 Is it because I was a stay-at-home mom that they are more sensitive and not “rough-and-tumble” boys?
 If it is, I’ll take all the blame.
 But it’s likely I’ll never know, nor do I much care.

 All I know is that staying home and mothering my children myself was both a privilege and a joy.
-It might not be this way for another woman, with different sensibilities, needs and desires.
+It might not be this way for another woman, with different sensibilities, needs, and desires.
 It’s entirely possible that someone else choosing the same role would have been filled with regret and resentment instead.

-When my boys were in high school, anticipating their soon-departure, I returned to college to pursue my passion of writing.
+When my boys were in high school, anticipating their soon-departure, I returned to college to pursue my passion for writing.
 After three years, on a chilly overcast day in May, I proudly marched up to the stage to accept my MFA degree from Sarah Lawrence College.
 It had taken a lot to get here.
 And it was the first time I’d ever worn a cap and gown (A long story, but I missed both my high school and college graduation ceremonies in 1972 and again in 1976.)

 I am now- and have always been – a Working Mother.